 – The factoring company collects payment from your customer according to your payment terms

 – When payment is received, the factor releases the remainder of the invoice amount, minus a small factoring fee

 Businesses that are selling goods or services to other businesses can use invoice factoring to gain necessary working capital.
 Factoring companies can help businesses of all sizes in almost any industry.
 Industries include staffing, transportation, manufacturing, distribution, information technology and many others.
 Learn more about the industries we serve.

 You don’t need to be in business long – we can find factoring for start-ups.
 If you have an invoice, we can help get you funded.
 Even if you don’t have an invoice yet, but you just secured a new contract, we can get you set up.

-All you have to do is give us a call or fill out this online form!
+All you have to do is give us a call or fill out an online form!

 To start, you’ll need a completed application, accounts receivable aging report, Articles of Incorporation, a list of your customers and the invoices you want to factor.
 Learn more about how to get started with factoring.